Dense Optical Tracking: Connecting the Dots: Related work

-An early attempt is the work of Lim \etal\cite{lim2005optical}, who first compute the flow between consecutive frames using the Lucas-Kanade algorithm~\cite{lucas1981iterative}, then deduce long-term motions using forward flow accumulation.
+\paragraph{Optical flow across distant frames} has been approached as an interpolation problem given a sparse set of trajectories extracted from a video~\cite{gibson2003robust}.
+Another early attempt~\cite{lim2005optical} involved computing the flow between consecutive frames using the Lucas-Kanade algorithm~\cite{lucas1981iterative}, then deducing long-term motions using forward flow accumulation.
 Since then, various approaches following the idea of chaining flows estimated between consecutive (or distant) frames have emerged~\cite{crivelli2014robust, crivelli2012optical, janai2017slow, wu2023accflow, neoral2023mft}.
 Among them, AccFlow~\cite{wu2023accflow} introduces a backward accumulation technique, more robust to occlusions than forward strategies.
 MFT~\cite{neoral2023mft} identifies the most reliable chain of optical flows by predicting uncertainty and occlusion scores.
 Iterative methods, such as RAFT and its variants~\cite{teed2020raft, jiang2021learning, sui2022craft}, can be employed to warm-start the estimation of optical flow between distant frames.
-Recently, Wang \etal have presented OmniMotion~\cite{wang2023omnimotion}, an optimization technique that relies on a volumetric representation, akin to a dynamic neural radiance field~\cite{mildenhall2021nerf}, to estimate motion across every pixel and every frame in a video.
+Recently, OmniMotion~\cite{wang2023omnimotion}, an optimization technique that relies on a volumetric representation, akin to a dynamic neural radiance field~\cite{mildenhall2021nerf}, have been proposed to estimate motion across every pixel and every frame in a video.
 Similar ideas have also been applied to tracking points in 3D in a multi-camera setting~\cite{luiten2023dynamic}.

 {\em \method{} uses a different strategy, relying on off-the-shelf point tracking algorithms to predict dense and long-term motions}, much faster than the per-video optimization technique in OmniMotion~\cite{wang2023omnimotion} and less prone to error accumulation than chaining methods like AccFlow~\cite{wu2023accflow} or MFT~\cite{neoral2023mft}.